Tea Spirit Guardians Indigenous Chinese growers cultivate the world's oldest tea forests to produce "Drinkable Gold"

 By Justin Jin (Full text available on request)

-A married couple named Ai Rong, 41, and Ke Lanfang, 36, had gathered with their elderly parents in front of the tree, chanting a prayer in the Blang people’s language, spoken by the Indigenous community throughout this region where five tea forests—collectively the oldest and largest on the planet—are cultivated.
-To the untrained eye, the tree might have been merely part of a forest.
-But for the family, it was the heart of a living shrine: They prayed to their Tea Spirit Tree, asking an ancestor named Pa Aileng, now considered a deity, to deliver a strong harvest.
-“It’s a thousand years old,” Ai said proudly, pointing to the tree’s large trunk.
-In recent years, however, his faith has seemed to be continually tested.
-At a time when the region’s highly specialized tea has gained widespread attention, commanding impressive prices, there are ever more unpredictable natural forces to contend with.
+A family had gathered in front of an millenium-old tree on Jingmai mountain, chanting a prayer in the Blang people’s language, spoken by the Indigenous community throughout this region where five tea forests—collectively the oldest and largest on the planet—are cultivated.
+To the untrained eye, the tree might have been merely part of a forest in southwestern China.
+But for the family, it was the heart of a living shrine: They prayed to their Tea Spirit Tree, asking an ancestor, now considered a deity, to deliver a strong harvest.

 A Jingmai tea gtowing family pray to their Tea Spirit Tree, the oldest and largest in their plantation atop Aileng Peak.
 For tea producers of Blang descent, cultivation is infused with spirituality.
 They honor the tea forest as a shrine.
 In Jingmai, tea trees are allowed to grow freely inside a real forest that protects them.
 Here, the tree measures 1.4 meters wide in the trunk.
 The tree is dated to around 1,000 years old.
 For this family, tea is an offering to the gods.